ialim0/openink/README.md

 - **Redis caching** powered by **Upstash** for efficient view counters and like/unlike functionality
 - Smart **tag-based article suggestions** to help users discover relevant content
 - Responsive **dark mode** design for comfortable reading across devices and environments
-- **User feedback system** enabling readers to share comments and suggestions directly
+- **User feedback system** that allows readers to share comments and suggestions directly, reflecting my commitment to continuous growth and valuing constructive input.

 ---